intel/neural-compressor/docs/source/tuning_strategies.md

 ## Introduction

 Intel® Neural Compressor aims to help users quickly deploy the low-precision inference solution on popular Deep Learning frameworks such as TensorFlow, PyTorch, ONNX, and MXNet.
 With built-in strategies, it automatically optimizes low-precision recipes for deep learning models to achieve optimal product objectives, such as inference performance and memory usage, with expected accuracy criteria.
-Currently, several strategies, including `O0`, `Basic`, `MSE`, `MSE_V2`, `HAWQ_V2`, `Bayesian`, `Exhaustive`, `Random`, `SigOpt`, `TPE`, etc are supported.
-By default, the `Basic` strategy is used for tuning.
+Currently, several tuning strategies, including `auto`, `O0`, `O1`, `Basic`, `MSE`, `MSE_V2`, `HAWQ_V2`, `Bayesian`, `Exhaustive`, `Random`, `SigOpt`, `TPE`, etc are supported.
+By default, the [`quant_level="auto"`](./tuning_strategies.md#auto) is used for tuning.

 ## Strategy Design
 Before tuning, the `tuning space` was constructed according to the framework capability and user configuration.
 Then the selected strategy generates the next quantization configuration according to its traverse process and the previous tuning record.
 The tuning process stops when meeting the exit policy.
 The function of strategies is shown